 These sellers get 50 to 80 percent of what the house is worth, but they get the cash they need to settle their financial affairs or just move on in life.
-In other cases, the wholesaler buys the contract for the home and then shop for a buyer.
+In other cases, the wholesaler buys the contract for the home and then shops for a buyer.
 Wholesalers then sell the house to someone else.
 This may be to the general public, but these properties are regularly sold to investors.

 Buying investment properties from wholesalers has several advantages.
 You don’t have to shop around for the deals.
 You’re still free to assess the condition of the property and its relative price.
 They may have several investment properties for sale that you can choose from.
 And you don’t have to pay for the double closing if you’re going to fix and then rent out the property.

 Another solution in this category is buying investment properties for sale from property developers in private investment groups.
-These investment properties for sale may be fixed and flip, fix and rent out, or massive redevelopments of multi-family housing.
+These investment properties for sale may be fixed and flipped, fix and rent out, or massive redevelopments of multi-family housing.
 Buying “fix and rent out” properties has the added benefit of giving you a property that already comes with known cash flow.
 Ironically, you might find realtors who do this type of property development on the side.